 Principle

-If the applicant/proprietor has limited their application/patent with a technical feature not disclosed in the application as filed (and thus contrary to A123(2) EPC), they will not be able to remove it without extending the scope of protection (which would be contrary to A123(3) EPC) (G1/93, Guidelines H-IV 3.5).
+If the applicant/proprietor has limited the application/patent with a technical feature not disclosed in the application as filed (and thus contrary to A123(2) EPC), they will not be able to remove it without extending the scope of protection (which would be contrary to A123(3) EPC) (G1/93, Guidelines H-IV 3.5).

 Of course, this feature must be a technical feature.
 A feature that merely excludes part of the claimed subject-matter without providing a technical contribution does not extend the subject-matter beyond the content of the application as filed (G1/93).